-As customers return to in-store shopping, look for opportunities to build upon the innovations of the past year by considering a digital transformation.
+As customers return to in-store shopping, look for opportunities to build upon the innovations of recent years by considering a digital transformation.
 You’ll improve the customer experience, you’ll be helping your store associates who might have switched jobs during the pandemic, and you’ll also boost your bottom line.

 Omnichannel is here to stay